 - 2 large carrots, peeled and grated (approx. 100g)

 - 2 small red chillies, deseeded and thinly sliced (optional)

 - Need to save time?
 Use a 320g bag of pre-prepared stir-fry vegetables instead

 Stir in at the end:

-- 240g ready-to-wok rice noodles
+- 240g pack ready-to-wok rice noodles

-- 35g fresh coriander, chopped (optional)
+- 35g freshly chopped coriander (optional)

-- 2 sprigs fresh mint, chopped (optional)
+- 2 sprigs freshly chopped mint (optional)

-- 1 tbsp sesame seeds
+- 1 tablespoon sesame seeds

 Divide the stir fry between four bowls, sprinkle over the sesame seeds and serve.